startergo/qemu-virgl-3dfx/README.md

 ## Credits
 - KJ Liew - For making QEMU-3dfx
 - JHRobotics - For making ICD support
-- cyanea-bt - Script reference
+- cyanea-bt - For script reference used for `build.yaml`